Self-Organizing State-Space Models with Artificial Dynamics: Numerical experiments

-where $\beta$ is the transmission rate, $\gamma$ is the recovery rate, $\eta$ is the symptom rate, $\mu$ is the mortality rate and $q$ may be interpreted as the fraction of symptomatic individuals who are infectious.
-In the case of COVID-19 we expect $q < 1$ as individuals with symptoms are likely to isolate themselves or be hospitalized, reducing their contact with susceptible compared to the infected persons who are asymptomatic.
+where $\beta_s$ is the transmission rate (assumed time-varying due to public health policies implemented and subsequently relaxed during the observation period), $\gamma$ is the recovery rate, $\eta$ is the symptom rate, $\mu$ is the mortality rate and $q$ is the fraction of symptomatic individuals who are infectious.
+In the context of COVID-19 we expect $q \ll 1$ as individuals with symptoms typically reduce their contact (e.g.~via isolation or hospitalization) more significantly than asymptomatic infectious ones.
+Consequently, in \eqref{eq:SEAIRD model} the transmission contribution from symptomatic individuals $q I_t$ is expected to be small compared to that from $E_t$, and thus, for simplification and following \citet{menda2021explaining}, we let $q=0$ in what follows.
+Under model \eqref{eq:SEAIRD model} the R number at time $s$ can be defined as $\mathrm{R}_{s}:=\beta_s S_s /(\gamma+\eta)$ \citep[see][]{Calvetti_SEIRD}.